THE OBLATE CHARISM

 "Whoever wishes to become one of us must have an ardent desire for his own perfection, and be enflamed with the love for Our Lord Jesus Christ ad his Church and a burning zeal for the salvation of souls..."
 (Rule of 1853)

-To be faith witnesses of Daring, Community, Passion and Service
+To be faith witnesses of Daring, Community, Passion and missionary Service

-Our mission in Australia began in Fremantle, in 1894 and faithfully continues today.
+Our mission in Australia began in Fremantle, in 1894 founded by the anglo-irish province.

-Our Mission is characterised by Daring, Passion, Community and Service.
+As Pilgrims of Hope in community, our Mission is characterised by Daring, Passion, Community and Missionary Service.
 In collaboration with the local Church, we are always open to new ways to reach those most in need.

-Human Dignity – Oblates walk with people, recognising and celebrating the God-given dignity of each, especially those who are poor or in any need.
-We commit to ongoing listening and dialogue with them.
+Human Dignity – Oblates journey with people, recognising and celebrating the God-given dignity of each, especially those who are poor or in any need.
+We commit to ongoing synodal listening and dialogue with them for action.

-Evangelisation – Oblates proclaim the Good News of Jesus Christ to all, renewing them through its influence.
+Evangelisation – Oblates proclaim the Good News of Jesus Christ to all, empowering them through its influence.